gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

 ## Exercise 1: nextHelloEvent

 For the exercises in this tutorial, we will be working in [gem5/src/bootcamp/hello-sim-object](/gem5/src/bootcamp/hello-sim-object).
-If this directory does not yet exist, run the following command in the gem5 directory:
+If this directory does not exist, run the following command in the gem5 directory:

 ```sh
 mkdir -p src/bootcamp/hello-sim-object